idlewan/vertigo-tabs/README.md

 # ![icon](icon48.png "Vertigo tabs") Vertigo tabs
-This WebExtension is a vertical tab list using the new Sidebar API in Firefox.
+This Firefox WebExtension is a vertical tab list using the Sidebar API.
 It has not been tested on other browsers.

 https://addons.mozilla.org/en-US/firefox/addon/vertigo-tabs/